PopuriAO29/apos-return/README.md

 # Photokatsu Return
 A Repository for returning Photokatsu game.

 This is sometimes codenamed: RePhotokatsu!, the Reverse-Enginerred Aikatsu!
-Photo on Stage!
+Photo on Stage!<br/>
 Alternate name title: Aikatsu!
 Photo on Stage!
 The Return

 I cannot provide iOS version at the moment, sorry.
 Only Android asset I've been extracted using APKtool.